Not all check engine lights are the same!

 Note: Not all maintenance actions are listed.

-Every car manufacture has their schedule for when a certain maintenance is due and will alert you via a service engine soon light when your car’s odometer passes a certain mileage (or is listed in the owners manual).
+Every car manufacturer has their schedule for when a certain maintenance is due and will alert you via a service engine soon light when your car’s odometer passes a certain mileage (or is listed in the owners manual).

 When cars age or get high mileage, service engine soon lights for engine tune up, timing belt replacement and transmission maintenance are very important (these services should never be ignored).

-Preventive maintenance could save the DIY mechanic money on costly engine or transmission repairs and keep you from getting stranded in the Phoenix heat…
+Preventive maintenance could save the DIY mechanic money on a costly engine or transmission repairs and keep you from getting stranded in the Phoenix heat…

-…not to mention wasting gas because your engine needs a tune up.
+…not to mention wasting gas because your engine needs a tune-up.